The general visual symptoms shown by individuals with Autism Spectrum Disorder are:

 - Excessive fixation on one object and ignoring other objects in the room

-- Avoidance or anxiety of fast moving objects or beings
+- Avoidance or anxiety about fast-moving objects or beings

 - Prefer spinning objects.
 Holds them close to the face